Do we need to be Catholic for attend St. Joseph?

 What electives do you offer?

 All students will receive instruction in Religion, Spanish, PE, Music, and Art.
-Music is taught to elementary students and middle school students participate in the school band.
+Music is taught to all students and they may choose to participate in the choir.

 Does the school participate in standardized testing?